AerospaceMark/MATPack/README.md

 instantiatePackages()
 ```

-and MATLAB will automatically check out all of the proper versions of the packages.
+and MATLAB will automatically use the `forgetAllPackages()` function to remove all packages from the current path and then automatically check out all of the proper versions of the packages specified in the `Manifest.csv` file.
 Note that checking out different commits of the packages for different coding projects works best if each project has its own `Manifest.csv` file, so that you always use the correct version of each package for each project.

 # What do all the functions do?